 A blanket bond is one particular type of the category of bonds known as fidelity bonds.
 These protect companies and organizations against some of the mishaps and problems which can occur as a normal result of conducting business.
 One of the most common types of protection afforded by a fidelities is against employee dishonesty, and that can include a whole range of behaviors considered detrimental to the company.

 Financial organizations are more likely to purchase these bonds because of their close association with a large volume of assets, and because criminal-minded individuals may want to take advantage of having access to those assets.
-Some of the specific types of crime that fidelity bonds protect against are forgery, theft, and fraud.
+Some of the specific types of crimes that fidelity bonds protect against are forgery, theft, and fraud.

 Some fidelities apply only to key individuals, usually persons in a position of authority, with greater access to company assets and business-critical data.
 When a bond applies to all employees in an organization at the same time, it’s referred to as a blanket coverage bond, because it provides blanket coverage against any criminal act committed by any employee.